tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

   - datasci
 toc: true
 ---

+{{< alert "circle-info" >}}
+Creation of this blog post was driven by the human author who has many years of experience in education.
+AI tooling was used to acclerate content creation and peer review the accuracy of the content.
+{{< /alert >}}

 The rise of Large Language Models (LLMs) and other Machine Learning tools such as CLIP and semantic search has made **Vector Databases** a critical component of modern infrastructure.
 But unlike traditional databases that search for exact substring matches, vector databases search for *meaning*.